Tuesday, June 8, is the 2021 Virginia Democratic gubernatorial primary vote. Republicans are choosing their nominee by conventionMay 8.

 The deadline to register to vote, or update an existing registration in time for the June 8 Democratic primary is Monday, May 17, 2021.
 (You cannot register and vote on the same day; it takes a few days, and you must get confirmation that you're registered, either in the mail or you can check online.) -In person registrations must be completed by 5 pm on the deadline. -Mailed registration forms must be postmarked no later than the deadline. -Online registrations must be completed no later than 11:59 pm on the deadline.

-If you have already requested a mail-in ballot, those won't be mailed out until Sept.
-18, so wait until Sept.
-25 to expect to receive it, or to send in another request
+If you have already requested a mail-in ballot, those won't be mailed out until ________, so wait until _________ to expect to receive it, or to send in another request